by Jill Wragg

 Perhaps DNA will be the determining factor and every American citizen will be required by federal law to carry a card documenting the government’s official classification of his race.
 Perhaps the magnetic strips on our new driving licenses will include that information.
 Is the day far off when we will be required to “swipe” the licenses at every store and restaurant to compile more statistics.

 The bottom line?
 Yes, there are some police officers who judge people by the color of their skin.
-There are also shop keepers who follow young customers around their stores, and bankers who deny loan applications because a person doesn’t speak perfect English, and teachers who don’t spend as much time encouraging girls to go to college, and reporters who insist on adding “black” or “hispanic” or “female” to their descriptions so often that we all know the absence of those adjectives means the person was a white male.
+There are also shopkeepers who follow young customers around their stores.
+There are bankers who deny loan applications because a person doesn’t speak perfect English.
+There are teachers who don’t spend as much time encouraging girls to go to college.
+There are reporters who insist on adding “black” or “Hispanic” or “female” to their descriptions so often that we all know the absence of those adjectives means the person was a white male.

 Still, racial statistics are a step backward.
 Suppose we begin to require officers to record the race/color of every person encountered.
 How soon before we begin to evaluate the officer’s performance based on those statistics?
 How soon before officers begin to fear being fired because they have dealt with more “whites” than “blacks,” with more “blacks” than “mixed race.”
 At some point, officers will begin to practice selective law enforcement in order to maintain acceptable statistics.
 Then, when the month of December is coming to a close and an officer realizes s/he has stopped 20 white motorists and only 5 black, s/he will turn the other way when a white motorist speeds by.
 Perhaps that motorist will travel a few miles further and run straight into a crowded bus stop.

 Why hasn’t anyone directed an assault at the other aspects of profiling?
 No one is bashing “profiling” by age, gender, lifestyle, or psychological background.
 Perhaps it’s time we did.